d031182/modeling-in-sap-data-warehouse-cloud/exercises/ex3/product-texts-view/README.md

 Views of type <i>Text</i> are specific models that enable <b>multiple language support, typically for master data</b> in SAP Data Warehouse cloud.
 Depends on the language configuration in the user profile, the data of the reports and stories will be displayed automatically in the corresponding language.

+The column which determines the language should comply with https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes, e.g. en, de, fr.
+Please note: for SAP ABAP systems, the one digit language will be automatically mapped against the iso codes!

 ## Exercise
 1. Navigate to the Repository Explorer
 2. Click on <b><i>Create - Graphical View</i></b> Button to create a new view